Dessert bars filled with white chocolate chips, pecans and cranberry sauce, a festive treat for the holidays.

-White Chocolate Cranberry Bars, a festive holiday treat
+White Chocolate Cranberry Bars

 - 2 cups all-purpose, unbleached flour